 #6.
 Watch Young Children

 Traveling with young children is not easy, especially on long trips with other groups of passengers.
 Make sure you have plenty of entertainment and snacks ready to keep them busy during your travels.
-More importantly, monitor them at all times to ensure they do not disturb other passengers or cause a safety issue.
+More importantly, monitor them at all times on the route to ensure they do not disturb other passengers or cause a safety issue.

 #7.
 Keep the Volume of Your Entertainment Down